Abandoned & Little-Known Airfields:

 This is a very demanding airport with obstacles on both ends, wind shear, and it is short to boot.

-and a small paved ramp area west of the southern runway end.
+and a small paved ramp area west of the southern runway end, painted with “Willow Creek” lettering, and on which were 2 single-engine aircraft.

 Tim Swenson reported in 2004, "I was just in the Willow Creek area vacationing when I came across the airport.